jkbd/mididings-push/README.md

 ### Adopt the generation template to your needs

-Change the `generate.py` file.
-Take care of indention.
+Change the `generate.py` file:

 * Adapt the `print_config()` function to use your ports.
 Compare the port names of e.g. `aseqdump -l`.

 * Change the scene patches in the `defined_scenes` list to your needs.

+Take care of indention.

 ### Generate configuration